 Click the color-coded tabs to learn more about the benefits of a 529 College Savings Plan.

-529 plan benefits appeal to different investors: Do you identify with any of these education savers? are on different ends of the college funding spectrum.
-Susan & Tom Miller struggle to set aside money and are counting on scholarships for their high school student, while Michelle & John Smith already have college money set aside for their preschooler. are big believers in education.
-Between them, they hold four college degrees and are proud to have educated their three children, with two of them completing MBAs.
-They find nothing more appealing than helping fund the educations of their four grandchildren from Kindergarten through college, and they dream of creating an education legacy.
-Just recently married, are considering pursuing graduate degrees but, perhaps because of their struggle with their own undergraduate loans, they worry about the cost.
+529 plan benefits appeal to different investors: Do you identify with any of these education savers?

+The Miller & Smith families are on different ends of the college funding spectrum.
+Susan & Tom Miller struggle to set aside money and are counting on scholarships for their high school student, while Michelle & John Smith already have college money set aside for their preschooler.
+Eileen & Joe Alverez are big believers in education.
+Between them, they hold four college degrees and are proud that their three children have all received a higher education, with two of them completing MBAs.
+They find nothing more appealing than helping fund the educations of their four grandchildren from kindergarten through college, and they dream of creating an education legacy.
+Just recently married, Jean & Pete Lynch are considering pursuing graduate degrees, but perhaps because of their struggle with their own undergraduate loans, they worry about the cost.
 They also understand the importance of getting a head start on saving for college for the family they hope to have.

-The Millers & The Smiths The Millers who have not started to save for college and the Smiths who have actively saved for college both find tax-efficient and flexible 529 plans have a role to play in their college funding strategy.
+The Millers & the Smiths

+The Millers, who have not started to save for college yet, and the Smiths, who are actively saving for college, both find that tax-efficient and flexible 529 plans have a role to play in their college funding strategy.

-LET'S START THE CONVERSATION How did your family pay for college?
+How did your family pay for college?